2023 Cadillac Lyriq Review, Ratings, Specs, Prices, and Photos

 The Lyriq seats five, but its length of 196.7 inches is only two inches shorter than the Cadillac XT6 three-row crossover.
 The expansive back seat has 39.6 inches of leg room, and a low floor for plenty of toe room under the front seats.
 Three adults can sit across in relative comfort, but a party of four could make for a comfy weekend getaway.
 Synthetic leather covers the seats, but real leather won’t be offered in the initial model year.

 Cadillac hasn’t detailed the standard and available safety and convenience features, but the Super Cruise driver-assist system that enables hands-free driving on more than 200,000 miles of divided highways across the U.S. will be available.
 The 33-inch curved OLED screen comes with two touchscreens: one for infotainment tops the center stack, and the other to the left of the instrument cluster is for vehicle info functions, similar to the panel of screens in the Cadillac Escalade.
+The operating system runs on Google Built-In, which includes native Google Maps, voice assistant, and other apps.
 A 19-speaker AKG sound system with headrest speakers is on offer, and the Lyriq can be started, opened, locked, and pre-conditioned with Cadillac’s digital key on your smartphone.

 How much does the 2023 Cadillac Lyriq cost?

-The Lyriq starts at $59,990, including destination, for the single-motor rear-wheel-drive model available at launch.
-That’s at least $10,000 less than the luxury competition, and the Lyriq comes with more range than comparative luxury base models.
+The Lyriq starts at $62,990, including a $1,195 destination fee, for the single-motor rear-wheel-drive model.
+Orders can be placed as early as May 19, 2022.
+The dual-motor AWD model costs only $2,000 more, but it won't be available until early 2023.
+That’s about $10,000 less than the Audi E-Tron and Jaguar I-Pace, and the Lyriq comes with more range than comparative luxury base models.

 Where is the 2023 Cadillac Lyriq made?